Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 It is important to define who will control the business and how this will be done.
 To succeed in business, both parties must agree on their goals and expectations for the future.
 This can be accomplished with a clear understanding of what each party wants from the partnership and their plans for reaching these goals.

-Partner authority should be defined in the partnership agreement because it affects how decisions are made within the company.
+Partner authority should be defined in the terms of Partnership agreement because it affects how decisions are made within the company.
 If one party has more power than another, there could be issues with communication and decision-making.
 All partners need to have an equal say in how decisions will be made within the company, so there is no favoritism when making decisions.

 Provisions for Decision-Making and Resolving Disputes